tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 console.log(arr); // [1, 2, "foo", "bar", "fuzz"]
 ```

-Because the property names for an array object are it's indexes, when we access or assign an index in the array using bracket notation like `arr[4]`, there is an implicit type coersion happening in the background to cast the value `4` which is a Number to type String.
+Because the property names for an array object are it's indexes, when we access or assign an index in the array using bracket notation like `arr[4]`, there is an implicit type coercion happening in the background to cast the value `4` which is a Number to type String.

 <h2 class="post-heading">Arrays are objects in JavaScript?</h2>